 A higher count will make the piece smaller, so you may lose some details.
 Will the eyes still be visible enough?
 How about the nose?
 You may need to adjust parts of the pattern.

-There is usually a happy compromise for evenweave or cross stitch fabric if you don't try to blow the count up too large or shrink it too small.
+There is usually a happy compromise for evenweave or cross stitch fabric if you don't try to blow the count up too large or shrink it down too small.